 A Christmas meal shared with family has long been a hallmark of this celebration.
 The contents of this meal vary between countries.
 In Australia and England, beef, pork, turkey, and chicken roasts are commonly followed by traditional Christmas desserts.

 The first commercial Christmas card was produced in 1843 in London.
-Today, they are commonly exchanged between friends and family with messages such as 'Seasons Greetings'.
+Today, they are commonly exchanged between friends and family with messages such as "Seasons Greetings" and "Merry Christmas".

 Christmas is celebrated in a religious sense to celebrate the birth of Jesus, who Christians believe is the son of God.
 It is also celebrated by billions of non-Christians around the world who observe it as a cultural holiday centred around family, friends, and making memories.